 Heikki Kovalainen expects to eat his Christmas lunch without knowing if he has a formula one seat for 2014.
 Throughout this year, the experienced Finn has been considered a favourite to return to the grid next season with Caterham.

-But as the 2013 season ended, and 32-year-old Kovalainen struggled while replacing the hurriedly-departed Kimi Raikkonen
+But as the 2013 season ended, and 32-year-old Kovalainen struggled while replacing the hurriedly-departed Kimi Raikkonen at Lotus

 , Caterham looked increasingly likely to field a pair of sponsored drivers, such as Giedo van der Garde